UAE exchange house Al Ansari seeks up to $210 million in IPO

 Al Ansari, which last week announced an intention to float 10% of the company on the Dubai Financial Market, will price its shares between 1.00 and 1.03 dirhams, implying a valuation of 7.5 billion-7.73 billion dirhams, it said in a statement.

+Books were covered shortly after opening, according to a note to investors seen by Reuters.

-The Middle East bucked global trends last year to raise about $22 billion through IPOs, according to Dealogic.
-That was more than half the total for the wider Europe, Middle East and Africa region.
+Middle East companies bucked global trends last year to raise about $22 billion through IPOs, according to Dealogic, which was more than half the total for the wider Europe, Middle East and Africa region.

 The subscription for the IPO began on Thursday and will run through March 23 for retail investors in the UAE and March 24 for qualified investors.
 The final price of the shares will be set on March 27, with the listing likely on April 6.